biosphere-labs/cite-tutor/docs/model-training-configuration.md

-# Model Training Configuration for Sci-Tutor
+# Model Training Configuration for Cite-Tutor

 ## Overview

-This document provides comprehensive guidance on using the `config/models.yaml` file to configure and train AI models for the Sci-Tutor system.
+This document provides comprehensive guidance on using the `config/models.yaml` file to configure and train AI models for the Cite-Tutor system.
 The configuration is optimized for 4GB VRAM GPUs while maintaining training quality and supporting various model components.

 ## Configuration Structure